AR2202/Colourful/README.md

 Which would evaluate to the same result.

+Refer to the [Documentation](https://github.com/AR2202/Colourful/blob/main/Documentation.md) for a more detailed explanation of why this encoding works.

 ### Evaluation rules of user defined colours

 All definitions are immutabale, with the *LAST* definition being the relevant one.
 Pre-defined colours are defined last, *AFTER* all user-defined colours.
 It is not possible to re-define colours.